People's Liberation Army of Manipur: Organisation

-The PLA has an estimated strength of some 3, 800 as of 2008.

-PLA-MP is also a member of the Manipur Peoples Liberation Front, an umbrella organization of several Manipur secessionist groups; namely, the UNLF and PREPAK.

-On 29 July 2020, three Indian soldiers in the Assam Rifles were killed and six injured in an ambush in Manipur's Chandel district near the Indo-Myanmar border.

 In 2019, a confession by a PLAM member suggested that PLAM was in touch with Chinese People's Liberation Army.
 Sixteen platoons of PLAM returned to Manipur after receiving their training in China.

 Through the 2023 Manipur violence, the separatist PLAM as well as Kanglei Yawol Kanna Lup (KYKL) witnessed a surge in recruitment of new and previously surrendered soldiers.

 On 25 February 2023, after the original chairman Irengbam Chaoren died of illness, Vice Chairman Manoharmayum Ngouba took over Irengbam's position as chairman.